IntianDayor/login-dashboard-project/SYSTEM_ARCHITECTURE.md

         TEXT content
         TIMESTAMP updated_at
     }
+    PAGE_VIEWS {
+        INT id PK
+        VARCHAR page_path
+        VARCHAR username "nullable"
+        TIMESTAMP viewed_at
+    }

     PROJECTS ||--o{ PROJECT_PREVIEWS : "has preview images"
 ```

 `profile` and `dashboard_content` are singleton tables: the application writes and reads row `id = 1`.
-Sessions are deliberately database records rather than application-container files, allowing a session to survive a container replacement as long as the database remains available. `profile.profile_picture` and `project_previews.image_path` may still contain legacy full R2 public URLs from before the image proxy was introduced; `toImageSrc()` on the client extracts the object key from either a full URL or a bare key before building the proxy request, so no data migration was required.
+Sessions are deliberately database records rather than application-container files, allowing a session to survive a container replacement as long as the database remains available. `page_views` is created on demand by the analytics endpoints and is pruned monthly by `.github/workflows/analytics-cleanup.yml`, which retains six months of data. `profile.profile_picture` and `project_previews.image_path` may still contain legacy full R2 public URLs from before the image proxy was introduced; `toImageSrc()` on the client extracts the object key from either a full URL or a bare key before building the proxy request, so no data migration was required.

 ## 7. Deployment, configuration, and recovery